andy5995/vs-fltk/docs/for-developers.md

 ### Naming conventions
 - names following the pattern `**.autogen.*` are full c/cpp/h/hpp files to be included, compiled and/or linked.
 - names following the pattern `**.autofrag.*` are fragments introduced in the source of other files only.
+They are not directly listed in `meson.build`

-In both cases they are all not tracked by git.
+In either case, such files are not tracked by git.

 ## Structure of the repo